aws-samples/address-enrichment-and-caching-using-stepfunctions/README.md

   - *template.yaml*: Contains the AWS SAM template that defines you applications AWS resources, which includes a Place Index for Amazon Location Service
   - *statemachine/location_service_scatter_gather.asl.yaml*: Contains the Step Functions ASL definition
   - *functions/scatter/*: Contains the Lambda handler logic behind the scatter function and its requirements
-  - *functions/process/*: Contains the Lambda handler logic for the processor function which calls the Amazon Location Service Places API to perform address enrichment
+  - *functions/process/*: Contains the Lambda handler logic for the processor function which calls the [Amazon Location Service Places API](https://docs.aws.amazon.com/location-places/latest/APIReference/Welcome.html) to perform address enrichment
   - *functions/gather/*: Contains the Lambda handler logic for the gather function which appends all of processed data into a complete dataset
-  - *tests/*: TBD - Needs to contain test cases
+  - *tests/*: TBD - Needs to contain test cases (Unit and Integration Tests)

 ### Deploy the Sam-App:
 1. Use `git clone https://github.com/aws-samples/address-enrichment-and-caching-using-stepfunctions` to clone the repository to your environment where AWS SAM and python are installed.